coletonodonnell/Myra/.swm/proper-conventions.c1pzvwy0.sw.md

 ---
 title: Proper Conventions
 ---
 The proper conventions for the repo can found in this document.
-Please refer to any of the rules as needed and follow them accordingly when adding new functionality.
+Please refer to any of the rules as needed and follow them accordingly when adding new functionality as close as you can.

 ## Naming Conventions